mjl-/bstore/README.md

-Bstore is a database library for storing and quering Go struct data.
+Bstore is a database library for storing and quering Go values.

 Bstore is designed as a small, pure Go library that still provides most of the common data consistency requirements for modest database use cases.
 Bstore